KJeff01/Cobra/README.md

 1. AC: Focus on Cannon/Gauss/Howitzer.
 2. AR: Focus on Flamer/Gauss/Howitzer.
-3. AB: Focus on Rocket/Gauss/Missile.
-4. AM: Machine-guns/Lasers/Howitzer.
+3. AM: Machine-guns/Lasers/Howitzer.
-5. AL: Lasers/Gauss/Fire mortar.
+4. AL: Lasers/Gauss/Fire mortar.

 Do note that AL is exclusive to T3 (with at least bases) and AM is exclusive to T1 (or if starting without a base).
 This only affects the initial personality and you can change the personality with a chat command later.